dskrypa/cli_command_parser/_src/parameters.rst

       ``-`` characters.
     - Long forms must begin with a ``--`` prefix, and may be one or more characters.
 If provided, the automatically generated long form based on the Parameter's name will not be added.
-:name_mode: Override the configured :ref:`configuration:Parsing Options:option_name_mode` for this
-  Option/Flag/Counter/etc.
+:name_mode: Override the :ref:`configuration:Parsing Options:option_name_mode` that was configured for all options in the Command for this specific Option/Flag/Counter/etc.  To only include a short form option string, ``name_mode=None`` may be used to prevent a long form from being automatically added.
+See :class:`.OptionNameMode` for more info.
 :env_var: A string or sequence (tuple, list, etc) of strings representing environment variables that should be searched for a value when no value was provided via CLI.
 If a value was provided via CLI, then these variables will not be checked.
 If multiple env variable names/keys were provided, then they will be checked in the order